Mustafa-zubi/2thetaFilesMerger/README.md

 - For problems and bugs reporting: Mustafa Alzubi (mostafa.zoubi @ sesame.org.jo)
 - How to use and more information: Mahmoud Abdellatief (mahmoud.abdellatief @ sesame.org.jo)

-D. Demo:
+D. Demo files:
-- Comming soon
+- Demo input files are available in the folder "Demo input files"